Kathua rape and murder case: Discovery and arrests

 On 17 January 2018, the body of the victim was found and taken into custody by the police to allow an autopsy to be conducted.
 The postmortem was conducted by a team of doctors at the District Hospital in Kathua at 2:30 PM on the same day.
-On 22 January 2018, the investigation of the case was transferred to Crime Branch and Crime Headquarters, Jammu and Kashmir.
+On 22 January 2018, the investigation of the case was transferred to the Crime Branch and Crime Headquarters, Jammu and Kashmir.
 A statement released by the police listed seven individuals who had been arrested and charged over the crime, including four police officers.
 A total of eight people, including four police officers, were arrested.
 Two of the police officers were arrested on suspicion of attempting to destroy evidence and of accepting money to cover up the incident.
 One of the accused claimed to be 15 years old, though a medical examination later suggested he was 19.
 Sanji Ram, one of the accused, was described by the police as having devised the plan of kidnap and murder.
 The chargesheet against the seven adults accused of the crime was filed on 9 April.
 The accused were charged under Sections 302, 376, 201 and 120-B of the Ranbir Penal Code.
 A chargesheet against the remaining individual was under preparation.